steven-varga/h5cpp/README.md

 usage:
 -------

-Either install the headers into your local path such as `/usr/local/includes` or ship it with your project.
+`sudo make install` will copy the header files and `h5cpp.pc` package config file into `/usr/local/` or copy them and ship it with your project.
 There is no other dependency than hdf5 libraries and include files.
-However in order to use armadillo or eigen correctly you have to be sure to include them first.
+However in order to use armadillo  correctly you have to be sure to include them first.

 *to read/map a 10x5 matrix from a 3D array from location {3,4,1}*
 ```cpp